This post was originally written in 2008 but has been updated in 2018 as a result of further information becoming available.

 Oldham Photographic Society founded 1867

 Oldham PS was founded by professional photographers and John (W) remembered that he had a photograph of the first page of the original minute book of the Society.
-Sure enough, there is to be found Mr Samuel Beverley, a founding member of Oldham PS and its first Treasurer.
-(Click the photo to read page).
+Sure enough, there we found Mr Samuel Beverley, a founding member of Oldham PS and its first Treasurer.
+He also became President in the early 1870s.

 Dating the photograph